-Between 5:40 and 8:15 a.m., Hendle left the interview room and Pandre entered.
-Lowery did not see signs of plaintiff's fatigue even though plaintiff had been awake for over 20 hours.
+Between 5:40 and 8:15 a.m., Hendle was absent from the interview room and Pandre was present.
+Lowery did not see signs of fatigue in plaintiff even though plaintiff had been awake for over 20 hours.
 Lowery was tired.
 Plaintiff gave a confession during this time, specifically, "an account that it was like living it at that time."
 He also made a slashing motion when he described each of the murders.
 Lowery denied that plaintiff ever stated that he was not going to sign a confession because he had no memory of committing the murders.
-Lowery denied that the detectives tried to cover up anything that occurred during the interview by creating only a single report of their interview.
+Lowery denied that the detectives tried to cover up anything that occurred during the interview by creating only a single report of it.

-Addressing the absence of any recording of plaintiff's interrogation, Lowery explained that the department did not have a video camera in 1993, though he conceded they could have obtained a tape recorder to audiotape the interview; they chose not to.
+¶ 71 Addressing the absence of any recording of plaintiff's interrogation, Lowery explained that the department did not have a video camera in 1993, though he conceded that the detectives could have obtained a tape recorder to audiotape the interview; they chose not to.
 The detectives could have called a court reporter, although it was not their practice to do so.
 The detectives chose not to take plaintiff's written statement.
 Lowery explained:

-"[Lowery] I don't know if it was so much chose.
+"[Lowery]: I don't know if it was so much chose.
 We didn't at the time, and if we may have had the opportunity to talk a little longer and worked out some more details in that confession, we might have offered, but we did not at the time.

-Q If you may have had a chance to talk longer you might have done it, is that your testimony?
+Q. If you may have had a chance to talk longer you might have done it, is that your testimony?

-A Absolutely."
+A. Absolutely."

 Lowery had previously taken written statements.
-When asked if there was anything about plaintiff that suggested he would not have signed a written statement, Lowery stated that, there was nothing, except for the fact that he was very upset.
+When asked if there was anything about plaintiff that suggested he would not have signed a written statement, Lowery stated that there was nothing, except for the fact that he was very upset.
 According to Lowery, at no point did plaintiff couch any statement in hypothetical terms.

-At about 8:15 a.m., Lowery left the interrogation room and Hendle returned.
+About 8:15 a.m. on Saturday, Lowery left the interrogation room and Hendle returned.
 Lowery returned at 8:45 a.m. with breakfast, left again, and then returned at 10 a.m.
 Only Hendle and plaintiff were in the room.
 Plaintiff was crying and hanging on to Hendle.
-Plaintiff stated: "Ikilled my parents."
+Plaintiff stated: "I killed my parents."
 He did not appear fatigued, but he did appear very emotionally distressed.

-Addressing plaintiff's statements concerning the discovery of his father's body, Lowery testified that he thought it "odd" that plaintiff (leading Zender and Foskus) did not take the most direct route to the motorcycle parts area; instead of walking down the first aisle, plaintiff explained there was an obstruction present and he led the visitors down the center aisle, which was further away from the parts area and from where Morris's body was located.
+Addressing plaintiff's statements concerning the discovery of his father's body, Lowery testified that he thought it "odd" that plaintiff (leading Zender and Foskus) did not take the most direct route to the motorcycle parts area; plaintiff had said that instead of walking down the first aisle, where an obstruction was present, he led the visitors down the center aisle, which was farther away from the parts area and from where Morris's body was located.
 Lowery further testified that his observations of Morris's body and the surrounding area indicated to him that there was no struggle.
 There were no signs of forced entry into the garage or the rug trailer.
-Lowery was at the scene for about one-half hour; he arrived at the farm at 3:17 p.m.
+Lowery was at the scene for about a half-hour; he arrived at the farm at 3:17 p.m.
 Before he left, the sheriff told Lowery that plaintiff stated to the 911 operator that his father had been dead for about one day.